Svarozic/wedding-website-marina-stefan/README.md

   - I would suggest also mentioning the location where it is
   - do you want some description as is here https://daisyui.com/components/timeline/#timeline-with-icon-snapped-to-the-start or just as we had it https://ivanapeter.vercel.app/en/program
 - **Pick a color palette**
+  - Daisy UI theme `bumblebee` ?
 - **Pick Font** for Website
   - Sans and Serif
 - **Pick pages** to do
   - Do you want "Wedding vows" ?
   - Do you want already "Photos" ?
 - **Pick own Divider**
   - we had drawn flowers from google
 - **Pick Logo** - for favicon and symbol between names